r-khr/webstorm_git/README.md

 ## [Creating a Pull Request](https://www.jetbrains.com/help/webstorm/2016.3/creating-a-pull-request.html)

-Creating [pull requests](https://help.github.com/articles/about-pull-requests/) is a nice way to share your code with the community and to follow the collaborative development.
+Creating [pull requests](https://help.github.com/articles/about-pull-requests/) is a nice way to follow the collaborative development workflow.
 With it you can tell others about the changes you’ve made and ask for comments, review, or just share the knowledge.
 With all this going on, a pull request appears in the original repository only after approval.
 A pull request can be prepared right from WebStorm without switching to the browser.

 ### To create a pull request: